Date of Last Revision: 13 February 2019

 To report any cyber security incident or if you have any concerns regarding cyber security and Ai-Media, please write to us by email at firstname.lastname@example.org.

 2.1 Personal Information

-- User names, email addresses, phone number and addresses.
+- User names and contact details including name, email addresses, phone number and addresses, date of birth/age.
 We may combine this with publicly available information (such as social media sites);

-- Web page and email activity.
-This includes our web pages you have visited and which emails you have opened and clicked; and
+- Web page and email activity (including information about our web pages you have visited and which emails you have opened and clicked); and

-- Video content and metadata, to the extent they contain personal data.
+- Audio content, video content and metadata, to the extent they contain personal data.